 So the business of university press monograph publishing has always been madness, and changing conditions have made it even less sensible than it was.
 Yet any suggestion that there should be fewer university presses or that they should refocus their missions is greeted with shouts of dismay that are usually reserved for heretics and anarchists.

 Maybe we should remember that oft-quoted definition of madness—doing the same thing over and over while expecting different results.

 On a popular electronic list for librarians, Rick Anderson of the University of Utah recently raised this idea about the systemic problem with university presses.
-His point was fairly simple and putatively non-controversial—“the question,” he wrote, referring to university-published monographs, “is whether they offer value to a large enough number of people to justify the cost and effort of publishing them in a traditional way” (LibLicense, June 4).
-Chester Kerr has already supplied an answer, half a century ago, but Anderson’s post was greeted with a awful lot of defensiveness and very little recognition that there might be alternatives to traditional monographic publishing that could be more efficient.
-For many who responded to him, the only possible future is one in which we keep doing the unsustainable stuff we did in the past.
+His point was fairly simple and putatively noncontroversial—“the question,” he wrote, referring to university-published monographs, “is whether they offer value to a large enough number of people to justify the cost and effort of publishing them in a traditional way” (LibLicense, June 4).
+Yale Press’s Kerr has already supplied an answer, half a century ago, but Anderson’s post was greeted with an awful lot of defensiveness and very little recognition that there might be alternatives to traditional monographic publishing that could be more efficient.
+For many who responded to Anderson, the only possible future is one in which we keep doing the unsustainable stuff we did in the past.

 Rick Anderson made his own comments about this article from The Nation, a bit more moderate than mine and well worth reading, here.